-In this article, we are going to talk about the ten essential steps for designing a funnel that converts.
-Spoiler alert: design is a huge component for each and every step!!
+In this article, we’re going to talk about the ten essential steps for designing a funnel that converts.
+Spoiler alert: design is a huge component for each and every step!
 We’re going to talk about why each step is essential and the design elements that can increase conversions!

 One of the most common mistakes I see (and personally made myself) is seriously underestimating exactly how much work goes into blogging.

 It’s easy to think that to start a blog– all you have to do is write good content and put it out there on social media.
 But there’s SO MUCH MORE to it than that!